dimailn/vrf/README.md

 Autoforms are a special form mode in which the form within itself performs tasks of loading, saving data, forwarding validation errors, and can also perform some side effects, for example, redirecting to a page of a newly created entity.

-The logic of autoforms is in the middlewares, which are supplied separately from the vrf.
-Due to this, it is possible to realize the work of autoforms for the specifics of any project.
-You can use ready-made middleware or implement your own.
+Autoforms powered by Effects API which allows to create plugins in modular way.
+Due to this, it is possible to implement the flow of autoforms for the specifics of any project.
+You may use ready-made plugins or implement your own.

-Middlewares are set during initialization of forms, and there may be several of them.
-The form will use the first suitable middleware, the static ```accepts``` method is used to determine applicability.
-The form has a special prop ```transport``` that allows you to specify the preferred middleware (which should respond to a specific value of the prop ```transport```).

 ## Data loading control